The Ultimate Guide to Qualitative Research - Part 2: Handling Qualitative Data

 It offers a consistent organization, allowing you to sort your data based on specific characteristics or patterns.
 This standardization makes it easier to compare and contrast different data segments and draw meaningful insights.

-Yet, coding frames are not rigid; they evolve and adapt as you delve deeper into your data.
+Yet, coding frames are not rigid; they evolve and adapt as you look into and reflect on your data.
 You might begin with a preliminary frame, using codes represented by your conceptual framework for example, to facilitate the coding process.

 However, as you immerse yourself in the data, you may find that some codes do not fit as you expected, and new ones emerge.
 The development of your frame thus mirrors the development of your theory arising from the data.